Australia in the Eurovision Song Contest 2015: Final

 The stage show featured Guy Sebastian dressed in a suit and joined by four backing vocalists, who performed choreographed movements.
 One of the main features of the performance were six giant illuminated lamp-post stage props which also expelled exploding pyrotechnics at the end of the song.
 The stage atmosphere and lighting featured red, orange, blue and yellow spotlights together with the background LED screens displaying moving roads and a nighttime cityscape.
 The four backing vocalists that joined Sebastian on stage were Carmen Smith, Aaron Marcellus, Brandon Winbush and Devin Michael.

 At the conclusion of the voting, Australia finished in fifth place with 196 points.
 Australia received 12 points, the maximum number of points a country can give to another country, from two countries: Austria and Sweden.
-Australia's participation in the Eurovision was intended to be a one-off event; however, if Australia had won, it would have been able to return for the 2016 Eurovision Song Contest, as is customary.
-If this were to occur, the contest would have been co-organized by an EBU member and held in a European host city.
+Australia's participation in the Eurovision was intended to be a one-off event; however, if Australia had won, it would have been able to return for the Eurovision Song Contest 2016.
+If this were to occur, the 2016 contest would have been co-produced by SBS and an EBU member broadcaster in a location in Europe.